Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Abstract

 \section{Abstract}

-We consider detecting change points in the correlation structure of streaming large-dimensional data with minimum assumptions posed on the underlying data distribution.
-Depending on the $\ell_1$ and $\ell_{\infty}$ norms of the squared difference of vectorized pre-change and post-change correlation matrices, detection statistics are constructed for dense and sparse settings, respectively.
-The proposed detection procedures possess the bless-dimension property, as a novel algorithm for threshold selection is designed based on sign-flip permutation.
-Theoretical evaluations of the proposed methods are conducted in terms of average run length and expected detection delay.
-Numerical studies are conducted to examine the finite sample performances of the proposed methods.
-Our methods are effective because the average detection delays have slopes similar to that of the optimal exact CUSUM test.
-Moreover, a combined $\ell_1$ and $\ell_{\infty}$ norm approach is proposed and has expected performance for transitions from sparse to dense settings.
-Our method is applied to forecast El Ni{\~n}o events and achieves state-of-the-art hit rates greater than 0.86, while false alarm rates are 0.
-This application illustrates the efficiency and effectiveness of our proposed methodology in detecting fundamental changes with minimal delay.
+{\it Abstract: } We consider detecting change points in the correlation structure of streaming data with minimum assumptions posed on the underlying data distribution.
+Detection statistics are constructed for dense and sparse change settings, based on $\ell_1$ and $\ell_{\infty}$ norms of the squared difference of vectorized pre- and post-change correlation matrices, respectively.
+We also propose a novel threshold determination algorithm based on sign-flip permutations that enhances the efficiency of our procedure, particularly when the data dimension is large compared to the window size.
+Theoretical evaluations of the proposed methods are conducted in terms of average run length in the no-change regime and expected detection delay in the post-change regime.
+We evaluate the performance of the proposed methods in a range of simulated datasets and demonstrate their effectiveness, with small detection delays that are only slightly larger than those of the exact optimal CUSUM test.
+Finally, we apply our methods to forecast El Ni{\~n}o events (achieving a state-of-the-art hit rate over 0.86 with near-zero false alarms) and to detect seismic events.
+These applications illustrate the efficiency and effectiveness of our proposed methodology in detecting fundamental changes with a small delay.